matejak/imreg_dft/doc/cli.rst

 Advanced tweaking
 +++++++++++++++++

-There are some strange options you can use, we will explain their meaning now:
+There are some extended options you can use, we will explain their meaning now:

+``--lowpass``, ``--highpass``
-``--lowpass``, ``--highpass``: These two concern filtration of the image prior to the registration.
+    These two concern filtration of the image prior to the registration.
     There can be multiple reasons why to filter images:

     * One of them is filtered already due to conditions beyond your control, so by filtering them again just brings the other one on the par with the first one.
+      As a side note, filtering in this case should make little to no difference.

+    * A part of spectrum contains noise which you want to remove.

     * You want to filter out low frequencies since they are of no good when registering images anyway.

+    The filtering works like this:

     The domain of the spectrum is a set of spatial frequencies.
     Each spatial frequency in an image is a vector with a :math:`x` and :math:`y` components.
-    You can norm the frequencies by stating that the highest value of a compnent is 1, and denote value of spatial frequency as the (euclidean) length of the normed vector.
+    We norm the frequencies by stating that the highest value of a compnent is 1.
+    Next, define the *value* of spatial frequency as the (euclidean) length of the normed vector.
-    Therefore the spatial frequencies of greatest values of :math:`\sqrt 2` are (1, 1), (1, -1) etc.
+    Therefore the spatial frequencies of greatest values (:math:`\sqrt 2`) are (1, 1), (1, -1) etc.

-    An argument to a ``--lowpass`` or ``--highpass`` option is a tuple, usualy a number between 0 and 1.
+    An argument to a ``--lowpass`` or ``--highpass`` option is a tuple composed of numbers between 0 and 1.
-    This number relates to the value of spatial frequencies it affects.
+    Those relate to the value of spatial frequencies it affects.
-    For example, passing ``--lowpass 0.2,0.4`` means that spatial frequencies with value ranging from 0 to 0.2 will pass, whereas those with higher value than 0.4 won't.
+    For example, passing ``--lowpass 0.2,0.4`` means that spatial frequencies with value ranging from 0 to 0.2 will pass and those with value higher than 0.4 won't.
-    Spatial frequencies with values in between the two will be attenuated linearly.
+    Spatial frequencies with values in-between will be progressively attenuated.

+``--filter-pcorr``
-``--filter-pcorr``: Fitering of phase correlation applies when determining the right translation vector.
+    Fitering of phase correlation applies when determining the right translation vector.
     If the image pattern is not sampled very densely (i.e. close or even below the Nyquist frequency), ripples may appear near edges in the image.
     These ripples basically interfere with the algorithm and the phase correlation filtration may overcome this problem.

+``--exponent``
-``--exponent``: When finding the right angle and scale, the highest element in an array is searched for.
+    When finding the right angle and scale, the highest element in an array is searched for.
     However, again due to incorrect sampling, it might not be the best guess --- for instance, this approach has the obvious flaw of being numerically unstable.
     There may be several extreme values close together and picking the center of them can be much better.
     This option plays the following role in the process: